mohamed-tayeh/mohamed-tayeh/README.md

 ### whoami

-- 🔭 I’m currently working on creating open source chat bots for Twitch and Discord
+- 🔭 I’m currently working on: creating open source chat bots for Twitch and Discord
-- 🌱 I’m currently learning GO programming and deploying chat bots to scale
+- 🌱 I’m currently learning: GO programming and deploying chat bots to scale
-- 👯 I’m looking to collaborate on Services that make daily life more efficient and/or data-oriented services
+- 👯 I’m looking to collaborate on: Services that make daily life more efficient and/or data-oriented services
 - 🎓 Undergrad: Computer Science Major and Statistics (Machine Learning and Data Mining) Specialist
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Fluent in 2 languages but can understand and talk a little in 3 :D